-(Photo source - 1936, 2nd edition) The cookery book, in an advanced stage of tatters (though cunningly held together with wrapping paper, willpower and paper clips), sits on the work surface in the kitchen ready for action.
+(Photo source - 1936, 2nd edition) The cookery book, in an advanced stage of tatters (though cunningly held together with wrapping paper, paper clips and willpower), sits on the work surface in the kitchen ready for action.
 Its discoloured pages have seen a lot of the world and witnessed much of life.
 Full of scrawled notes in the margins dating back decades, the countless jottings on bits of coloured paper pinned to corresponding recipes are a reminder of what to do and what not to do next time.
-Today, chiftele is on the menu and we need Sanda Marin to be sure we've left nothing to chance.
+Today, chiftele is on the menu and Sanda Marin is needed to be sure nothing has been left to chance.

 Anyone who knows their way even remotely around a Romanian kitchen will have heard of Sanda Marin, Romania's own interbellum version of our Mrs Beeton.
 She is an authority; indispensable, a national symbol of homeliness and since 1936, every Romanian household has had a copy of her Carte de Bucate in the kitchen, or at least on a shelf somewhere.
 In a word, Sanda Marin was and is the Romanian JOY of cooking.